The complete end-to-end DoubleCloud services guide

 Alternatively, you can use a visual IDE of your choice to connect to a cluster and create a database.

-Transfer the data
+Step 2.
+Transfer data

 Now it's time to set up the tools to get the data from a remote source and transfer it to your sample_clickhouse_db ClickHouse® database.
 To accomplish this, you need to complete the following steps: